firstpromoter/fpr-instructions/billing-providers/stripe.md

 **_Please note that to switch between test mode and live mode on Stripe you will need to disconnect and reconnect again to the desired mode._**

-## To switch between the test and live mode in Stripe, follow these steps:
+## Switching between test mode and live mode in Stripe

 ![stripe environment switch guide](https://gitlab.com/api/v4/projects/55002365/repository/files/images%2Fstripe-environment-switch-guide.gif/raw?ref=662-add-stripe-environment-switch-gif)